alinggolee/GenderEducation/data/W11/content-en.md

 - Insecurity is profitable.
 Industries such as beauty products, cosmetic surgery, and fitness supplements benefit when people feel their natural bodies are "not enough" .

 ## Themes & Critical Discussions
+Many industries try to make people feel not good enough.
+They want women to think their bodies are not perfect.
+Some women want bigger breasts.
+Some want them to be firmer.
+Some even believe different bra colors can bring good luck.

+Have you heard of BBL (Brazilian Butt Lift)?

+Do you think being a plastic surgeon is a waste of national resources?

+## Themes & Critical Discussions

 ::video[https://www.youtube.com/embed/xAgawjzimjc]